 “With the launch of a fully quantitative COVID-19 IgG assay, we [can] determine seroprevalence in a population and also help determine the quantity of antibodies in individuals over time, which wasn’t possible before because we didn’t have standardization across quantitative serology tests,” said Dr. Bernard Cook, division head of chemistry and director of operations of the core automated laboratory, Henry Ford Hospital in Detroit.
-“Now, and in a post-vaccinated world, these assays are going to help physicians better understand the immune response of patients who develop COVID-19 infections, those who have post-acute sequelae of COVID-19 and in assessing response to vaccination to SARS-CoV-2.”
+“These assays are going to help physicians better understand the immune response of patients who develop COVID-19 infections.”

 Access SARS-CoV-2 IgG (1st IS)

-In a clinical study, Beckman Coulter’s Access SARS-CoV-2 IgG (1st IS) quantitative test showed a clinical performance of 100% Positive Percent Agreement/Sensitivity (exclusion of false negatives) and 99.8% Negative Percent Agreement/Specificity (exclusion of false positives) in patients tested >/=15 days or more post-symptom onset.
+In a clinical study, Beckman Coulter’s Access SARS-CoV-2 IgG (1st IS) quantitative test showed a clinical performance of 100% Positive Percent Agreement (exclusion of false negatives) and 99.8% Negative Percent Agreement (exclusion of false positives) in patients tested >/=15 days or more post-symptom onset.

 “Laboratory testing remains a powerful tool in our fight against the pandemic,” said Chris Hagen, global vice president of the COVID-19 task force at Beckman Coulter.
 “The Access SARS-CoV-2 IgG (1st IS) assay may be used to inform clinicians about changes in antibody levels over time.
 This virus continues to evolve, which is why we are continually developing diagnostic solutions to help physicians save lives.”